Dmitriy-kon/url_shortener/README.md

 To deploy the application in production using Docker containers, follow these steps:

 1. **Environment Configuration:**
-   - Create env.prod by following the example in .env.prod.dist.
+   - Create `env.prod` by following the example in `.dist.env.prod`.
-   - Similarly, create env.test.prod by following the example in .env.test.prod.dist.
+   - Similarly, create `env.test.prod` by following the example in `.dist.env.test.prod`.

 2. **Starting and Stopping Containers:**
    - Start the production containers with `make prod-start`.